From the creators of Food Truck Festivals of America (FTFA),

-When COVID hit, we sold FTFA and created Food Truck Ventures, under which we now operate Neighborhood StrEATs, a hyper-local program that safely brings food trucks to neighborhoods and can fundraise for non-profits, and Food Trucks 2 Go (FT2G), our catering division for corporations.
+When COVID hit, we sold FTFA and created Food Truck Ventures, under which we now operate Neighborhood StrEATs & StrEATs for Schools, a hyper-local program that safely brings food trucks to neighborhoods and can fundraise for non-profits, and Food Trucks 2 Go (FT2G), our catering division for corporations.

-Our mission from the start has been to support the food trucks, who are all small businesses, while providing a safe dining option for the public, especially these days.
-All ordering is done online, all COVID rules are followed.
+Our mission from the start has been to support the food trucks, who are all small businesses, while providing a safe dining option for the public.
+Most ordering is done online in advance, and COVID rules are followed.
 We are sad to see the food truck industry shrinking -- but we take pride in trying to generate some support for the trucks while also safely & creatively feeding some neighbors & neighborhoods.

 We aim to share the "food truck experience" with foodies who appreciate convenience and the gourmet food they create.